 Review the Corporation’s external audit reports (including Uniform Guidance), internal audit reports, and legal and regulatory compliance and monitor compliance with all required tax and information return filings with federal, state and local government agencies.
 Review should include discussion with management and the independent auditor of significant issues regarding accounting principles, practices and judgments, including certain matters required to be communicated to the Committee in accordance with AICPA professional standards;

 Oversee the adoption, implementation of, and compliance with the Corporation’s Code of Ethics Policy, the Conflict of Interest Policy, and the Whistleblower Protection Policy, and recommend revisions to the Board as needed.
-Review disclosed or potential conflict of Interest transactions in accordance with the Conflict of Interest Policy.
+Review disclosed or potential Related Party Transactions in accordance with the Conflict of Interest Policy.
 The Chair of the Audit Committee will be provided with copies of all annual disclosure statements completed by officers and directors;

 Review the Corporation’s policies assigned to the Audit Committee and recommend new policies and appropriate revisions to current policies to the Board; also review Corporation management’s compliance with such policies and report results to the Board;